 - Air Force Guidance Memorandum for Rapid Acquisition Activities, AFGM2019-63-01, SAF/AQ, Re-issued, 27 Jun 2019

 - A5R Requirements Guidebook Vol 5: MTA Requirements Validation Process, AF/A5R, 9 May 2019

-- Middle Tier Acquisition and Acquisition Agility Guidance Update, ASN(RDA), 10 Jan 2019
+- Middle Tier of Acquisition and Acquisition Agility Guidance Update, ASN(RDA), 10 Jan 2019

-- Middle Tier Acquisition and Acquisition Agility Guidance, ASN(RDA), 24 Apr 2018
+- Middle Tier of Acquisition and Acquisition Agility Guidance, ASN(RDA), 24 Apr 2018

 - Army Futures Command Abbreviated Capability Development Document Definition, AFC, 7 Jun 2019

 - Policy Directive for Test and Evaluation of MTA Programs, ASA(ALT) 28 Feb 2019

 - ASA(ALT) Middle Tier of Acquisition Policy, ASA(ALT), 25 Sep 2018

 - Procedure for Validation of Directed Requirements in Support of Middle Tier Acq, USSOCOM/J8, 9 Aug 2018